Rangi42/polishedcrystal/README.md

    * New default player names
    * Ask gender at a sensible time in Oak's speech
    * Color-coded starter Poké Balls
+   * Lugia and Ho-Oh know their signature moves when encountered at level 60
+   * Change Game Corner prizes (Goldenrod sells Clefary for 800 coins)

 ## To do: